25 Funniest Comedies on Netflix Canada You Need to Watch

 Planes, Trains and Automobiles (1987)

 After writing and directing two of the greatest teen movies ever, John Hughes decided to cover middle-age with Planes, Trains and Automobiles.
 It might just be his most fully-realized work, and it’s certainly one of the most varied comedies of the decade, moving from slapstick to compassionate drama in the blink of an eye.
-Its two stars, Steve Martin as a curmudgeonly marketing exec and John Candy as a kind but annoying shower curtain ring salesman, have never been better.
+Its two stars, Steve Martin as a curmudgeonly marketing exec and John Candy as a kind but annoying shower curtain ring salesman, hit career highs in this 1987 comedy classic.

 Photo: Universal Pictures